JudgeGroovyman/JudgeGroovyman.github.io/Games.md

   - I beat level one without dying!
 I never did that before!
   - Beat level 2 but died like 3 times
   - Very hard, its silly that continues dont restore your life.  you can't see enough of the screen to get anywhere without knowing whats coming in advance.
 I still love it and wish I had bought it when I was a kid above and beyond most other Amiga games I should have bought this because I knew I would love it.
 I think I felt some guilt that I hadn't caught up with all of the Amiga classics (at that point) I really didnt know what other games were out there.
+  - Jan 14 2021
+  - If this had unlimited continues I would so much love this game.
+But theres no cheat for that :(  in the guide ni the steam community the author says that this version is superior because the game is saved after every level so you can retry one level at a time.  i mean thats true but its still far too picky.
+Theres a HUGE life bar down at the bottom and you get one eighth of it to start?
+So weird and unpleasant.
+  - I'm on the 4th level with no lives lost and full health but only by playing each level like 30 times to try to get through it with full health and no lives lost.
+  - For some reason when I fire it up today my controller works in the menu with the stick but then in game the keys are mapped to wasd and escape to fire??? how strange!
+  - whoa selecting leaderboards crashes the game!
+  - ok a guide that I'm seeing says that theres an options menu when its not in fullscreen mode.
+I thought there was something like that.  alt enter to switch to from fullscreen.  lets try it yeah it works great.
+  - I activated 360 movement which means its easier to line up my shots which is nice since Im not just moving in 8 dir.
+  - that bastard ai player STOLE my extra life!!!
 * VROOM Galleon VR 4-18-2020
   - Expecting a game?
 YouÕll be disappointed
   - Expecting a pretty cool VR experience youÕll have fun.